 Climate and environment

-In July 2020, the Italian Ministry of Economic Development released the proposal for the Italian strategy for AI.3 This final proposal includes a chapter on AI for Sustainable Development Goals (SDGs), which includes the environment and energy targets to reach by 2030.
+In July 2020, the Italian Ministry of Economic Development released the .3 This final proposal includes a chapter on AI for Sustainable Development Goals (SDGs), which includes the environment and energy targets to reach by 2030.
 The policy report highlights that, although Italy worsened along the indicators of sustainable development, it also holds leadership positions in the development of AI-related technologies that could grant the country a recovery along the dimensions of sustainability.
 To this end, the Italian economy should exploit and further develop the following competitive advantages:

 - Key environmental areas: key environmental areas in which Italy is excelling relate to the appraisal of hydrogeological risks, the management of seismic hazard zones, and critical infrastructures related to archaeological sites;